FerranBuj/PAM-2024/README.md

 # Requirements
-chromadb and py5 are required.
+chromadb & py5 libraries.
 You can refer to the official py5 documentation the the installation of the latter.
 # Retrieval Augmented Rasterization

 <h3>1.Set a resolution and a grid size in the config.json file</h3>